-Calgary general dentist Dr. Mehbs Ali approaches all of his cosmetic dentistry restorations with the goal of making sure your jaw and bite are properly aligned.
+Calgary general dentist We approach all of his cosmetic dentistry restorations with the goal of making sure your jaw and bite are properly aligned.
 In this way, he is often able to prevent other serious oral health conditions from developing.

 Neuromuscular Dentistry Diagnosis and Treatments

-At your initial TMJ consultation, Dr. Ali will evaluate your bite in order to detect any issues that may be affecting your TMJ.
+At your initial TMJ consultation, We will evaluate your bite in order to detect any issues that may be affecting your TMJ.
 He also uses K7 technology to measure and record jaw function.
-This diagnostic tool enables Dr. Ali to precisely locate problematic areas in your jaw and bite, ensuring that your neuromuscular dental treatment precisely addresses your unique condition.

 Neuromuscular dentistry treatments work to move your jaw back to its proper position.
 There are several methods which can accomplish this goal, including: